AlphaWallet/blockchain-attestation/cli-demo.md

 ### Create Cheque

 Constructs a cheque of an integer amount, to an identifier of a certain type, which will be valid for a certain amount of seconds, using a private signing key.
 The command outputs the public and private aspects of the cheque in two separate files.
-This method should be run by Alice.
+This command should be run by Alice.

 Specifically the syntax of the command is as follows: